 If you have a pet that needs a new home, you may email us at firstname.lastname@example.org with your contact information, the pet information and a picture.
 We would be glad to create a "courtesy posting" on CFA's Petfinder page.
 You may also post a message on CFA's Facebook page as well.

-You may download our adoption application, by clicking on CFA Adoption Application.
+You may download our adoption application here: CFA Adoption Application.